Word on the street is that all the kids are doing LCEs.

 How Can I Find My Language Conversation Exchange Buddy?

 If you are looking for an online buddy then the internet is your oyster!
-Start right here with the FluentU iPhone app.
+Start right here with the FluentU iPhone app or Android app.
 Find a system that suits you with this amazing comprehensive list of high quality languages exchange sites.

 I personally recommend Hellotalk to find a buddy in your target language.
 It is free, you are linked up instantly and you can keep searching until you find your perfect buddy.
 This works as a good introduction service.
 Later you can decide if you want to just text or maybe progress to Skype chat or beyond.

 Skype isn’t necessarily the end goal—it’s actually a fantastic place to start!
 Check out Skype’s community message boards for people looking for a partner.
 Skype language lessons attract speakers of all languages and you can find many offers for languages exchanges there.